hyperledger/hyperledger/README.md

 ### Deciding whether information is true or not

 Answering this question is up to the developer.
 The example implementation simply waits a little while while it collects answers and then stores the majority response in its ledger.

 However, this will NOT work all cases.
 Some information has only one true source of origin.
 For example, the amount of money in a bank account.
 The developer will have to discard answers from nodes that are not the bank, or simply not even ask those nodes.

-However, some information, like `name` are only true within the boundaries of one node.
+Further, some information, like `name` are only true within the boundaries of one node.
 Thus, it does not make sense to ask the network for the information `name` and then store this information within our own ledger.

-More interesting would be a query like `network.ask('morganstanly/accounts/fe3za9f9e9as/balances/USD')`
+The world has become crowded.
+Just be careful who you trust with what information.

 ## Node Discovery